gibaek-lee/javascript30-customVideoPlayer/README.md

 This is custom video player with server stream.

 ## Running the tests
+step1.
 No installation.
 Fork this repository and pull it to your local enviroment.<br>
+step2.
+Make video folder and put 'yourVideo.mp4' into it.<br>
+step3.
 Install npm packages : $npm install<br>
+step4.
 Run streaming server : $node streamingServer<br>
+step5.
 Connect url 'localhost:3000' on internet browser(in my case, Chrome) and then test player buttons.

 ### Break down into end to end tests
 - Play/Pause key : play/pause video<br>